38 Brilliant Examples of eCommerce Personalization

 Skechers uses dynamic content in their email to add to the personalization – note the size, color, and recommendations.

 Is that all?
-The offers too are targeted for loyalty program members, which of course, adds incentives and encourages customers to come back and complete the purchase.
+The offers, too, are targeted for loyalty program members, which, of course, adds incentives and encourages customers to come back and complete the purchase.

-You'll also like to read: 10 Questions to Ask When Hiring An eCommerce Email Marketing Agency
+i.
+10 Questions to Ask When Hiring An eCommerce Email Marketing Agency

 Most eCommerce personalization techniques recommend offering discounts—but, do you want your best customer to spend less?